-3.0 Security People.
-Each policing community SoGP NMC Cyber Liaison

-Incident member, PDS, Partner & 3 rd party TM2.1, TM2.2, Officers can confirm i

-Management supplier should have an established TM2.3, TM2.4 plans have been

-Framework Cyber Incident Management reviewed and / or

-Framework which is made up of ISO27001: 2022 tested

-specialist teams (or individuals) who: 5.24, 5.26, 5.29

-Documented,

-Have defined and documented ISO27001/2 approved cyber

-roles and responsibilities with 12.4.1, 16.1.1, incident management

-sufficient skills or experience in 16.1.4, 16.1.5 framework.

-managing incidents.
-CISv8.1 Records of reviews,

-Have the authority to make 17.1, 17.2, 17.3, approvals and

-critical business decisions and invocations.

-escalate as required.
-17.4, 17.5, 17.6, 17.7 invocations.

-Can communicate successfully with key stakeholders both 17.7

-internally and externally.
-NIST

-internally and externally.
-RS.IM.1, RS.IM.2,

-RS.OP.1, RS.RP.1

-Technology.
-The framework should

-3.1 also have documented and detailed Documented,

-processes/ procedures which specify: approved processes

-and procedures.

-The dedicated technology

-tooling (SIEM) and incident Associated records

-analysis resources used to including previous

-handle incidents quickly and incidents and

-effectively. outcomes.

-Details about how Cyber

-Security incidents should be

-recorded and maintained.
+T 3.0 Security People.
+Each policing community SoGP NMC Cyber Liaison Incident member, PDS, Partner & 3 rd party TM2.1, TM2.2, Officers can confirm if Management supplier should have an established TM2.3, TM2.4 plans have been Framework Cyber Incident Management reviewed and / or Framework which is made up of ISO27001: 2022 tested specialist teams (or individuals) who: 5.24, 5.26, 5.29 Documented, Have defined and documented ISO27001/2 approved cyber roles and responsibilities with 12.4.1, 16.1.1, incident management sufficient skills or experience in 16.1.4, 16.1.5 framework. managing incidents.
+Have the authority to make CISv8.1 Records of reviews, critical business decisions and 17.1, 17.2, 17.3, approvals and escalate as required.
+17.4, 17.5, 17.6, invocations.
+Can communicate successfully 17.7 with key stakeholders both internally and externally.
+NIST , RS.IM.1, RS.IM.2, RS.OP.1, RS.RP.1 Technology.
+The framework should 3.1 also have documented and detailed Documented, processes/ procedures which specify: approved processes , and procedures.
+The dedicated technology tooling (SIEM) and incident Associated records analysis resources used to including previous effectively.

 Knowledge.
-Information required to Contact register.

-3.2 assist with the management of Inventory / record of

-incidents should be documented and knowledge assets.

-easily accessible to the specialised

-teams in place and look to include:
+Information required to assist with the management of incidents should be documented and easily accessible to the specialised teams in place and look to include:

-Contact details for all internal

-and external stakeholders,

-agencies, and partners.

-Access to relevant security-

-related event logs, for example

-those produced by devices,

-ERSION: 1.0 DVRIGHT: Polico Dic uital Service

-DPYRIGHT: Police Dig 12

-ATE : 11/09/23 DCUMENT SIZE: 25-P